 2) Encouraging Personal Hygiene

 When help arrives, first ask them to wash their hands thoroughly using soap and water for 20 seconds.
-Ensure they are washing their hands correctly as explained here.
+Ensure they are washing their hands correctly.

 Thereafter, every time they finish a task, ask them to wash their hands with soap and water or an alcohol-based hand sanitiser such as those available from Lifebuoy.
 Encourage hand washing before and after coming, leaving, using the washroom, eating, serving, cooking, helping, cleaning, washing, etc.